 is Handcrafted bike maker Urwahn has announced a new electric bike called the PLATZHIRSCH Urwahn’s attention to detail and the need for perfectly fine-tuned parts pushed them to use 3D printing technology in the development of the eBike.

 The German bike maker created a partnership with MAHLE ebikemotion.
-It is a subsidiary of automotive parts manufacturer MAHLE specialized in electronic component integration.
+It is a subsidiary of automotive parts manufacturer MAHLE which specializes in electronic component integration.

 The frameset also has a number of hidden mounting points for racks and mudguards.
 A Gates carbon belt drive means maintenance is kept to a minimum, and just a splash of water is needed to clean the drivetrain.